wso2/docs-ob-toolkit-cds/en/docs/try-out/arrangement-management-api-flow.md

-When a customer revoke granted consents there should be a mechanism to inform relevant parties that the particular CDR Arrangement ID is not valid anymore.
+When a customer revokes a granted consent there should be a mechanism to inform relevant parties that the particular CDR Arrangement ID is not valid anymore.
 The Data Recipients use the CDR Arrangement Management API, which facilitates this requirement.
 If this communication does not take place, the Data Holder will continue to expose the customer's data and the Data Recipient will continue to have the customer's data within their system.
 Therefore, it is important to communicate the revocation to both parties to protect customer data and prevent misuse.

-This page explains how to configure and deploy the CDR Arrangement Management API as per the latest changes introduced in the latest updates of WSO2 Open Banking.
+This page explains how to configure and deploy the CDR Arrangement Management API. in the latest updates of WSO2 Open Banking.

 !!! tip "Before you begin..."